Marcusblhw/Data-Science-Portfolio/IDEO Assessment Chicago Train Ridership/README.md

 # IDEO Assessment Chicago Train Ridership

+Project can be viewed without a notebook by opening the html file with any internet browser

 A post interview submission for IDEO's data science team.

 In this project, I was tasked to help a company open a new store in Chicago, using the dataset providede: